matplotlib/matplotlib/doc/users/next_whats_new/separated_hatchcolor.rst

 The special value 'edge' takes over the patch edgecolor, with a fallback to :rc:`patch.edgecolor` if the patch edgecolor is 'none'.

-If the patch hatchcolor is 'edge' then hatchcolor matches edgecolor, that is, it will be updated if edgecolor is changed (for example: by calling *set_edgecolor()*).
-But if hatchcolor is explicitly set (for example: by calling *set_hatchcolor()* or by using *hatch.color* rcParam), it will not be updated when edgecolor changes.

 .. plot::
     :include-source: true
     :alt: Example of using the hatchcolor parameter in a Rectangle